anz-bank/pkg/log/README.md

 ### Logging
 There are three levels of logging, they are `Debug`, `Info`, and `Error`.
 Each of them also have their format function counterpart which are `Debugf`, `Infof`, and `Errorf`.

-Logging can be accessed through the Debug, Info, and Error API.
+Logging can be accessed through the `Debug`, `Info`, and `Error` API.
 Each of the log functions require a context to be passed in.
 If the context contains fields, that fields will be logged along with the message given.
 If the context does not contain a logger a standard logger will be provided as the default.
 ```go
     log.Debug(ctx, "this is debug")
     log.Debugf(ctx, "%s with format", "this is debug")
     log.Info(ctx, "this is info")
     log.Infof(ctx, "%s with format", "this is info")
 ```
-For Error and Errorf, the error variable is required.
-The error message will be logged as a field with the key of "error_message"
+For `Error` and `Errorf`, the error variable is required.
+The error message will be logged as a field with the key of `error_message`
 ```go
     log.Error(ctx, errors.New("error"), "this is error")
     log.Errorf(ctx, errors.New("error"), "%s with format", "this is error")